What is TMJ?

 NUCCA Chiropractors and Dentists Work Together to Provide TMJ Relief

-Dentists especially trained by the International College of Cranio-Mandibular Orthopedics (ICCMO) and chiropractors trained by the National Upper Cervical Chiropractic Association (NUCCA) work together to help TMJD patients get relief.
+Dentists especially trained by the International College of Cranio-Mandibular Orthopedics (ICCMO) and chiropractors trained by the National Upper Cervical Chiropractic Association (NUCCA) work together to help patients get relief for TMJ symptoms.
 One of the first steps to realign your bite is to ensure that your head is balanced on top of your neck.
 If your head tilts to one side, your jaw swings to the opposite side causing you to grind your teeth.
 The same thing can happen if you have anterior head carriage.
-NUCCA upper cervical chiropractors literally get your head on straight to give you a better chance of having proper biomechanics in the temperomandibular joints and a balanced bite.
+NUCCA upper cervical chiropractors literally get your head on straight to give you a better chance of having proper biomechanics in the temporomandibular joints and a balanced bite.
+It’s amazing- NUCCA helps end jaw pain!

 Gentle Adjustments.
 Powerful Results.